BitGo/advanced-wallets/demo-kms-script/dinamo-interface.md

 # Dinamo HSM KMS Implementation Documentation

+## ⚠️ Security Recommendation

+**For production KMS implementations, consider implementing the KMS-API in a C++ like language, or use typed arrays like Uint8Array for all sensitive data because JavaScript does not support secure memory management.**

+**Recommended Alternatives:**
+- **C++/Rust**: Languages with explicit memory management and secure allocation
+- **Node.js Typed Arrays**: Use `Uint8Array` for sensitive data with explicit zeroing
+- **Native Addons**: Implement cryptographic operations in native C++ modules
+- **Hardware Security**: Use HSM-backed secure memory when available

 This document provides a reference implementation for integrating the 4 KMS API's with Dinamo HSM, covering the complete request-response flow from API handlers to HSM operations.

 ## Demo Scripts